pmunts/libsimpleio/README.txt

      * int32_t is used wherever possible for int and bool arguments.

    All of the C wrapper functions are declared between _BEGIN_STD_C and _END_STD_C for C++.
-Binding modules are provided for Ada, C#, Java, and Free Pascal.
-Additional source code libraries are provided for Ada, C++, C#, Java, and Free Pascal that define OOP (Object Oriented Programming) classes for libsimpleio.
+Binding modules are provided for Ada, C#, and Free Pascal.
+Additional source code libraries are provided for Ada, C++, C#, and Free Pascal that define OOP (Object Oriented Programming) classes for libsimpleio.

 Documentation